-Brian G. Chow is a senior physical scientist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
+Brian G. Chow is an adjunct physical scientist at the RAND Corporation.
 His research focuses on the defense and control of weapons of mass destruction and their delivery vehicles.
 After September 11, 2001, he led a study on devising measures to reduce terror attacks and to mitigate their damages.
 His latest report is on military assistance to homeland security against chemical and biological terrorism.
 He has authored more than 90 publications and testified before congressional committees.
-Before joining RAND in 1989, Brian was appointed by the President's Science Advisor, the Under Secretary of Defense for Policy, and the Office of the Chief of Naval Operations as a consultant to advise them on policy matters.
+Before joining RAND in 1989, Chow was appointed by the President's Science Advisor, the Under Secretary of Defense for Policy, and the Office of the Chief of Naval Operations as a consultant to advise them on policy matters.
 He holds a Ph.D. in physics from Case Western Reserve University, and a M.B.A. with distinction and Ph.D. in finance from the University of Michigan.

 M. Chinman et al., Distribution of Losses from Large Terrorist Attacks Under the Terrorism Risk Insurance Act, RAND Corporation (MG-427), 2005

 Stephen J. Carroll et al.,, The Peacetime Tempo of Air Mobility Operations: Meeting Demand and Maintaining Readiness, RAND Corporation (MR-1506), 2005

 Brian G. Chow and Kenneth A. Solomon, Limiting the Spread of Weapon-Usable Fissile Materials, RAND Corporation (MR-346), 2001

 Richard H. Speier et al., Nonproliferation Sanctions, RAND Corporation (MR-1285), 2001